 The && operator is a short circuit logical and.
 It operates on two boolean values and only returns true if both arguments are true.
 If either is false, or both are false, it will return false.
 The fact that it is short circuit means if the first argument is false, it doesn't bother evaluating the second argument.
-That is because false && b is going to be false no matter what b is.
+That is because false && B is going to be false no matter what B is.
 This property of the && operator comes in very handy in certain situations.
 As we will see later on, there are some situations where an expression could cause an error.
 In that case you can put that expression second and have the first expression be true only if the second expression is safe to evaluate.

-For this second condition we only wanted to take the particular action 20% of the time.
+Turning back to the code for moving a person around, for the second condition we only wanted to take the particular action 20% of the time.
 There are two ways that we could do this.
 The first is to nest another if statement inside of the first one and have it check a random number.
 That would give us an if like the following:

 '''

-if(25<=age && age<=30) {
+if(25 <= age && age <= 30) {

-if(Greenfoot.getRandomNumber(100)<20) {
+if(Greenfoot.getRandomNumber(100) < 20) {

 // reproduce

 }

 }

 '''